HOPE-UIB-BIO/FOSSILPOL-website/index.md

 The project consists of several sections:

-* **[A guide to the processing and standardisation of global palaeoecological data for large-scale syntheses using fossil pollen]()** - An open-access manuscript in Global Ecology and Biogeography (currently under review)
+* **[A guide to the processing and standardisation of global palaeoecological data for large-scale syntheses using fossil pollen]()** - An open-access publication in Global Ecology and Biogeography (Flantua et al. 2023, in press)

 * **[FOSSILPOL workflow](https://github.com/HOPE-UIB-BIO/FOSSILPOL-workflow)** - A tool to process multiple fossil pollen records to create a comprehensive, standardised dataset compilation, ready for multi-record and multi-proxy analyses (coded in the R environment)